nlclark216/Anisongs-Capstone/documentation/anisongs_API_docs.md

   {
     "message": "Bad Request",
     "errors": {
-      "credential": "Email or username is required",
+      "email": "This field is required",
-      "email": "Must provide a valid email",
-      "password": "Password is required"
+      "password": "This field is required"
     }
   }
   ```